Alphabet Inc. (GOOGL) Stock: A Value Analysis

 MKM Partners gave a rating of “Buy” to GOOGL, setting the target price at $120 in the report published on January 25th of the current year.

-During the last 5 trading sessions, GOOGL fell by -1.62%, which changed the moving average for the period of 200-days by -2.80% in comparison to the 20-day moving average, which settled at $98.97.
-In addition, Alphabet Inc. saw 17.57% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GOOGL rose by +3.04%, which changed the moving average for the period of 200-days by -2.50% in comparison to the 20-day moving average, which settled at $100.48.
+In addition, Alphabet Inc. saw 18.41% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GOOGL starting from WALKER JOHN KENT, who sale 29,006 shares at the price of $101.84 back on Mar 29.
-After this action, WALKER JOHN KENT now owns 24,277 shares of Alphabet Inc., valued at $2,953,968 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GOOGL starting from O’Toole Amie Thuener, who sale 645 shares at the price of $104.91 back on Apr 04.
+After this action, O’Toole Amie Thuener now owns 25,734 shares of Alphabet Inc., valued at $67,667 using the latest closing price.

 Stock Fundamentals for GOOGL